chentian-z/assessment_0/README.md

   - ChentianZ/Exploring Cybersec Attacks.ipynb
   - MohammedA/Android Malware Analysis.ipynb

 We worked on all reports together in person for the most part.
-However, Chentian contributed more to exploring_cybersec_attacks.ipynb and Mohammed contributed more to android_malware_analysis.ipynb.
+However, Chentian contributed more to "Exploring Attacks Cybersec.ipynb" and Mohammed contributed more to "Android Malware Analysis.ipynb".